jyotipatthak/task_management_system/README.md

 Clone the Repository:

 git clone https://github.com/jyotipatthak/task_management_system/tree/main

-Install the dependencies:
+### Install the dependencies:

-# Install the dependencies of React App
+## Install the dependencies of React App
 cd front-end && npm i
-# Install the dependencies of express API and insert the movies and series data into database
+## Install the dependencies of express API and insert the task  into database
 cd backend && npm i && npm run start

 Running the Project Locally: Navigate to the project's root directory and run the following commands

-# Run the express server
+## Run the express server
 npm run start

-# Run the react server
+## Run the react server
 npm run start
 OR